The need for facial reconstruction surgery

 - New bone will grow in line with the rest of the body

-Our 3D facial reconstruction surgery research is scheduled for completion in summer 2019, by which point we will be in a position to conduct pre-clinical trials in order to bring the new treatment to patients within 3 years.
+Our 3D printing for facial reconstruction surgery research is scheduled for completion in summer 2019, by which point we will be in a position to conduct pre-clinical trials in order to bring the new treatment to patients within 3 years.

-RAFT 3D Facial Reconstruction Surgery Research Scientists:
+RAFT 3D Printing for Facial Reconstruction Surgery Research Scientists:

-- Dr Elena Garcia
+- Assoc Prof Elena Garcia

-RAFT 3D facial reconstruction surgery Research Partner:
+RAFT 3D facial reconstruction surgery Collaboration Partner: